I unwittingly did this incredible exercise yesterday.

 The vocal that had laid on top of the mix fell into place in the center of the stereo spectrum.
 The drums, backing vocals and guitars that were filling up the “center” were now panned around the vocal, making it fit perfectly in place around the supporting instruments.

-Now, you might be thinking to yourself: “Why is he telling me this if he already recommends mixing in mono in the Strategies bundle, alongside dozens of other tips?”
+Now, you might be thinking to yourself: “Why is he telling me this if he already recommends mixing in mono in The Strategies Bundle(www.audio-issues.com/strategies) , alongside dozens of other tips?”

 Well, because I usually “check” my mix in mono.
 I’ve never actually done most of the mix in mono before flipping it back into stereo.
 It was just a stupid mistake.